You can download copies of our policies, or come into our Customer Services Centre at 16 Cobham Court, Porirua, to pick up a printed copy.

 This policy sets out the criteria and process we follow to work out:

-This policy was reviewed after public consultation at the end for 2017.
+This policy was updated December 2020.
 It will be reviewed again in three years' time.

 Our policy provides a consistent approach to managing all of the trees and vegetation on council-owned land.
 Read about how we look after Porirua City’s green infrastructure.